codemirror/website/site/docs/migration/index.md

-Marked text (and bookmarks) are called [decorations](##view.Decoration) in the new system, and creating them is both a bit more difficult (but also a lot less error-prone).
+Marked text (and bookmarks) are called [decorations](##view.Decoration) in the new system, and creating them is a bit more difficult (but also a lot less error-prone).

 Instead of adding and removing marks through a side effect, decorations are _provided_ by extensions, scoped to their source